 “Nurses have been leaders, clinicians and researchers in the fight against HIV since the first recognized cases were identified,” says ANAC president Jason Farley, PhD, MPH, ANP-BC, FAAN, AACRN.
 “Their efforts coalesced in the formation of the Association of Nurses in AIDS Care, the world’s largest HIV nursing-centric organization now with over 2,000 global members across more than 60 countries.
 The collection submitted to the Bates Center will ensure that ANAC’s rich, diverse and inspiring history and the history of HIV nursing is preserved.”

-The ANAC collection will greatly enhance the history of HIV/AIDS care and nursing education present in other Center collection, particularly Dr. Ellen Baer’s work in creating Penn Nursing’s first HIV/AIDS care course.
+The ANAC collection will greatly enhance the history of HIV/AIDS care and nursing education present in other Center collections, particularly Dr. Ellen Baer’s work in creating Penn Nursing’s first HIV/AIDS care course.

-Consider making donation to help preserve the legacy of ANAC.
+Consider making a donation to help preserve the legacy of ANAC.